August 14, 1943

 of Central Solomons campaign.
 Captured by the US Army XIV Corps after 12 continuous days

-of fierce fighting around the airfield.
-The high ground around the airfield fell on August 5, 1943.
-Sporadic shelling continued until August 19 from nearby Mbanga Island (Baanga).
+of fierce fighting in the vicinity.
+On August 5, 1943 the high ground around overlooking the airfield was captured.
+Until August 19, 1943 Sporadic shelling continued from nearby Mbanga Island (Baanga).

 Japanese aircraft captured at Munda